Skip to main content

 Supported methods:

-• balanceOf [address] - Get balance of specific address
+• balanceOf [address] — balance of an address

 Payload Generation